Considering Leaving a New Job After 10 Days: What Happens If I Just Walk Away?

 KK!HR

-Absconding the job has its own consequence, esp. if you are a PF member.
-As pointed out by learned Saswata Sir, don't use this forum for opinionated advice.
-We don't subscribe unethical practices.
+Absconding from a job has its own consequences, especially if you are a PF member.
+As pointed out by the learned Saswata Sir, don't use this forum for opinionated advice.
+We don't support unethical practices.

 aussiejohn

-You need to reflect long and hard on this course of action and the long term consequences for your career.
-If you have no loyalty and comittment to an employer, you will get none in return.
+You need to reflect long and hard on this course of action and the long-term consequences for your career.
+If you have no loyalty and commitment to an employer, you will get none in return.

-I am curious about your statement that you got an offer from "a good company".
+I am curious about your statement that you got an offer from "a good company."
 What is wrong with the company you have joined?
-If they are not "good", why did you apply for a job with them AND then accept an offer in the first place?
-Sounds to me like your whole process for applying for jobs needs a complete overhaul so you make the right decision the first time.
+If they are not "good," why did you apply for a job with them and then accept an offer in the first place?
+It sounds to me like your whole process for applying for jobs needs a complete overhaul so you make the right decision the first time.
 You are doomed to disappointment if you don't learn from your mistakes.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute